-Aiding and Abetting Involves Assisting, Inciting, Encouraging, or Supporting, Another Person to Commit a Crime.
-The Law Deems That a Person Who Engages In Aiding and Abetting Is Just As Criminally Culpable As the Person Who Actually Committed the Crime.
+Encouraging, or Supporting, Another Person to Commit a Crime Is Known As Aiding or Abetting.
+A Person Who Engages In Aiding and Abetting Is Just As Criminally Culpable As the Person Who Actually Committed the Crime.

-Understanding the Criminality of Assisting, Supporting, or Encouraging Criminal Conduct Performed By Another Person
+Understanding the Criminality of Assisting, Supporting, or Encouraging Criminal Conduct of Another Person